sveltejs/language-tools/README.md

 Pull requests are encouraged and always welcome.
 [Pick an issue](https://github.com/sveltejs/language-tools/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and help us out!

+To get an overview of the internals, [read here](./docs/internal/overview.md).

 To install and work on these tools locally:

 > Make sure to uninstall the extension from the marketplace to not have it clash with the local one.